WhoKnows007/Spotizzle/README.md

 - Get the selected playlist from previously mentioned playlists --> basic version done.
 Improve.
     - replacing require with axion.
 First method (refresh token) --> success.
     - refactor/organize ajax server and client side.
+    - FE: getAllSongsFromPlaylist(playlistId) BE: fire required ajax requests until that is finished.
     - add general structure, also in separate files if possible.
-- Create a basic design to show the playlists and allow selecting one to show it's songs.
+- Create a basic design to show the playlists and allow selecting one to show it's songs --> basic version done.
+Improve.
 - Add custom shortcuts.
-Working on desktop without focus and in the browser with. (pref without focus too).
+Working on desktop without focus and in the browser with. (pref without focus too) --> basic version done.
+Improve.
-- Add audio player.
+- Add audio player --> basic version done.
+Improve.
-- Put the private.js on a server and extract keys/tokens/etc..
+- Put the private.js on a server and extract keys/tokens/etc.
 - Test deploy: Host the authorization code on a server and generate an electron executable to test the application.

 # Extra / dev